radeonxray/UFO-Exam/README.md

 ### any-keyword

-The [any type](https://www.typescriptlang.org/docs/handbook/basic-types.html) is a "wildcard" that re-introduces an element of _dynamic typing_ back into a _TS_-project.
-It allows the developer to mix and match _types_, as often seen in _JS_.
+The [any type](https://www.typescriptlang.org/docs/handbook/basic-types.html) is a "wildcard" that re-introduces an element of _dynamic typing_ back into a _TS_-project, allowing the developer to mix and match _types_, as in _JS_.

 ![alt_text](/BlogAssignment/tsAnyKeyword.png)